Oops! Sorry!!

 4. Emotions have their own voice

-In other words, the thoughts in your head are in a direct response to the emotions you’re feeling.
+In other words, the thoughts in your head are in direct response to the emotions you're feeling.

-- With joy, more open.
+- With joy, more open

 What’s more…